- Have a good quality of life

 In this step, check your application status on the IRCC portal.
 The processing time may differ, based on the permit type, depending on your home country, volume of your application and more.Step 7: Arrive in Canada:

-If your application is approved, you will get a Letter of Introduction (LOI) upon your arrival.Section 4: Common Mistakes to Avoid
+If approved, applicants will receive a Letter of Introduction (LOI), which must be presented upon arrival in Canada.Section 4: Common Mistakes to Avoid

 Submitting an insufficient application is one of the repeated mistakes during the application process.
 Ensure that every section of the application form is correctly filled and no fields are left blank.Incorrect Documents:

-While submitting the application form, double-check that all the information and submitted documents are complete. up to date, accurate.
+While submitting the application form, double-check that all the information and submitted documents are complete, up to date and accurate.
 Submission of missing, mismatched, and expired documents can result in a Delay or refusal of your application.Misrepresentation:

 Provide genuine and verifiable information.
 Providing false details, misrepresentation, or forged documents can ban you for 5 years from entering Canada.Missing Deadlines: